Fagley History, Family Crest & Coats of Arms

 The ancient and distinguished German surname Fagley is derived from the Middle High German word "fegen," meaning "to clean."
 The name was most likely initially borne by a cleaner of weapons and armor.

 The surname Fagley was first found in Swabia, where it first emerged.
 The earliest known bearer of the name was "der junger Veger" ("the young Veger",) who lived in the town of Leonberg near Stuttgart in 1350.
 The young Fagley family was instrumental during this formative period, figuring prominently in the early history of the region and contributing greatly to the development of medieval Swabian society.

-Important Dates for the Fagley family
+Early History of the Fagley family

 This web page shows only a small excerpt of our Fagley research.
 Another 219 words (16 lines of text) covering the years 1350, 1500, 1504, 1624, 1684, and 1726 are included under the topic Early Fagley History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Fegley, Fegly, Feggley, Fegele, Fegely, Fege, Vegley, Vegely, Veger, Fachling and many more.

 Early Notables of the Fagley family (pre 1700)